HIV and Hepatitis Pre and Post Test Discussion - A short course for infection prevention and control practitioners

-This short course consists of a pre learning component and a two day intensive.
-The pre learning component consists of a reading package, video content and reflective practice activities.
-The two day training is highly interactive and involves guest speakers from a range of disciplines.
+This short course consists of a pre-learning component and a two-day intensive.
+The pre-learning component consists of a reading package and reflective practice activities.
+The two-day training is highly interactive, and involves guest speakers from a range of disciplines.
 This course is suitable for people working in infection prevention and control and staff health roles.

-For more information or to register your interest, please contact Jen Johnson or Emily Lenton, BBV Program at Australian Research Centre in Sex, Health and Society, firstname.lastname@example.org or telephone 9479 8715.
+For more information, to be added to the February course waiting list, or to register your interest for the next course dates, please contact Jen Johnson, BBV Program at Australian Research Centre in Sex, Health and Society, email@example.com or telephone 9479 8715.